-The french get first turn and make limber the battery in fornt of their massed guns, notice how I have mistankely put some prussian gunners mixed with he brits during deployment...
+The french get first turn and make limber the battery in front of their massed guns, notice how I have mixed some prussian gunners by mistake with the brits during deployment...

-The imperials form a line to face any british advance
+The imperials form a line to face the british advance

 The english guns soon retaliate and rain iron upon the cuirassiers

 The scots launch a chirurgical raid on the great battery

 The french seize the bois de Paris near Plancenoit